apache/incubator-devlake-website/docs/Overview/SupportedDataSources.md

 ## Data Sources and Data Plugins

 Apache DevLake(incubating) supports the following data sources.
 The data from each data source is collected with one or more plugins.
+Detailed plugin docs can be found [here](/docs/Plugins).

 | Data Source      | Domain(s)                                                                   | Supported Versions                   | Config UI Availability | Triggered Plugins           | Collection Mode                                                |
 |------------------|-----------------------------------------------------------------------------|--------------------------------------|------------------------|-----------------------------|----------------------------------------------------------------|